Ylianst/MeshCentral/docs/docs/meshcentral/customization.md

 To update device icons, you need to edit these files: `meshcentral-web/public/images/webp/iconsXX.webp` (`icons16.webp`, `icons32.webp`, `icons50.webp`, `icons100.webp`), and `meshcentral-web/public/images/iconsXX.png` (`icons16.png`, `icons32.png`, `icons50.png`, `icons64.png`, `icons100.png`) and the corresponding `meshcentral-web/public/images/icons256-X-1.png`.
 Make sure to keep the resolution of these files as it is.

 By following these steps, you can customize any icon in MeshCentral.
 Just find and change the corresponding image files in the `meshcentral-web/public/images` folder.
+Similarly, you can also move other folders from `node_modules/meshcentral` to `meshcentral-web` while keeping the original folder structure.
+This allows you to modify other parts of MeshCentral too, like the `.handlebars` templates for the web interface.
+Simply copy files from `node_modules/meshcentral/views` to `meshcentral-web/views` and make your changes in `meshcentral-web`.
 This lets you match MeshCentral's look to your company's brand or your own style.

 ## Agent Branding